-We’re always excited to welcome new staff members to CIT
+It’s our pleasure to welcome four new staff members to

 VITEC Solutions services both personal and department-owned computers and iProduct devices; visit their drop-off depot in the Lockwood 2nd Floor Cybrary or call 800-333-1075.
 You can also request office pick-up for UB-owned equipment.
 Track your repair status.